Swanage Lifeboat Station: History

 On 23 January 1875, the brigantine Wild Wave of Exeter, carrying a cargo of coal bound for Poole, was wrecked at Peveril Point.
 Efforts to save the crew failed on the first day, but putting out the following day, the crew of four men and a boy were rescued.
 H.M.
 Coastguard Officer John Lose was awarded the RNLI Silver Medal.

 Prompted by the wreck, an application for a local lifeboat was made to the RNLI by local residents.
 On 4 March 1875, at a meeting of the RNLI committee of management, following the visit and recommendation by the Inspector of Lifeboats, the establishment of a station at Swanage was agreed.

 A lifeboat house, with a stone slipway for launching the boat, was constructed on a suitable site granted by the Earl of Eldon, costing £526.
-A 35-foot 'Pulling and Sailing (P&S) lifeboat, one with both sails and (10) oars, was sent to the station.
+A 35 ft 'Pulling and Sailing' (P&S) lifeboat, one with both sails and (10) oars, was sent to the station in September 1875.
 The boat was presented to the Institution by S. J. Wilde on behalf of his aunt, the late Miss M. K. Wilde of London.